-- Beginner to Advanced Beginner for Clinical Education I - Advanced Beginner to Intermediate for Clinical Education II - Intermediate to Advanced Intermediate for Clinical Education III - Advanced Intermediate to Entry-Level for Clinical Education IV - Entry-Level or Beyond Entry-Level for Clinical Education V comments or recommendations.
+- Beginner to Advanced Beginner for Clinical Education I - Advanced Beginner to Intermediate for Clinical Education II - Intermediate to Advanced Intermediate for Clinical Education III - Advanced Intermediate to Entry-Level for Clinical Education IV - Entry-Level or Beyond Entry-Level for Clinical Education V

+In areas where the student's final performance indicator ratings are not at the minimally required level, the ACCE will determine the student's final grade by consulting with the CI(s) and/or referring to the CI(s)' written/verbal comments or recommendations.
 If the student has any Significant Concerns boxes checked at the end of the clinical education experience, and/or if the student is not passing the clinical experience, the student will be given a grade of Unsatisfactory (U) or Incomplete (I) as determined by the ACCE in consultation with the CI(s)."
 Because the program is lockstep, a grade of Unsatisfactory may necessitate suspension from the program.
 If the student is passing the clinical experience but has minor performance deficiencies, the student may be given a grade of Incomplete (I) and the clinical experience will be extended for no longer than one week.
 If the student does not attain a grade of Satisfactory by the end of the extended week, the student will receive a grade of Unsatisfactory for the course.
 Because the program is lockstep, a grade of Unsatisfactory (U) may necessitate suspension from the program.